timacdonald/json-api/README.md

 }
 ```

-The `Closure` is only resolved when the attribute is going to be included in the response, which can improves performance of requests that don't require the returned value.
+The `Closure` is only resolved when the attribute is going to be included in the response, which can improve performance of requests that don't require the returned value.

 ```sh
 # The Closure is not resolved...